sucodelarangela/alura-geek/README.md

 Hello, devs!

 In this repo you will find an e-commerce page (admin version) for a geek store named **Alura Geek**, which was development as a result of a Front-End Challenge (3rd edition) exclusively for students of [Alura](https://www.alura.com.br) tech school.

+**Due to limitations from the hoster service, the initial loading of the page may take a few seconds.**

 The original prototype on **Figma** can be seen [in this link.](https://www.figma.com/proto/itJpWbvHxSUcUeMPy1lmof/AluraGeek?node-id=55%3A1104&scaling=scale-down&page-id=0%3A1&starting-point-node-id=55%3A1104)